Oxford Pakistan Programme

 The Mian Zahur ul Haq Studentships

 Up to two Mian Zahur ul Haq Studentships with an award of £3,000 – £3,500 each are available for eligible students.
-These studentships are made possible with the generous support of the Dunya Foundation.
-Applicants with research of relevance to the work of the Dunya Foundation or the University of Central Punjab and the Punjab Group would be particularly welcome.
+These studentships are made possible with the generous support of the Dunya Foundation, established by Mian Amer Mahmood to improve access to quality education in Pakistan.
+Dunya Foundation works with various NGOs to empower underprivileged individuals and communities, bringing about sustainable change through education, research and development.